fiji-hpc/hpc-datastore/doc/DESCRIPTION.md

 ![Connection time diagram](imgs/client_server_scheme.png)

 The server-side is running a persistent server *DatasetsRegisterService* that is the first point of contact to any client.
-This server manages most ``light-weight'' operations on its own, examples are creating, changing, deleting and foremost querying datasets.
+This server manages most "light-weight" operations on its own, examples are creating, changing, deleting and foremost querying datasets.

 If the client decides it wants to download/upload image data, the *DatasetsRegisterService*, upon